kmurata798/spd-2.3-debugging-techniques/debug_log.md

 ## Exercise 3

 [[
+    Expected output: integer equal to the index of the target value. actual output: error message saying list index out of range inside of Merge_sort function.

     List index out of range error: /main.py -> line 8 ==> /utils.py -> line 37.
     Changed line 42 = arr[k] = right_side[j] instead of right_side[i].

     Found error saying that list indices must be integers or slices, not float.
     I realised that the only way I could have gotten a float is by dividing with a single /, so I changed the dividing sign in the binary_search function into a double //.
 ]]